What's it like to train with Mark Mikita?

 When it comes to the training, Mark places equal emphasis on the beautiful and sophisticated Filipino martial arts and their brutal application in actual combat.
 To survive a violent assault in the real world, you have to train very deliberately not just to function effectively but to actually thrive in that toxic environment and, to that end, Mark's approach offers a paradigm shift from defensive to more effective counter-offensive thinking and training.
 While self-defense is one of the most frequently referenced terms typed into search engines by prospective students, the cold hard truth is that no one ever won a fight by defending themselves.
 Factoring in Murphy and luck, they undoubtedly won it by swiftly turning the tables and taking the battle to their assailant with decisive ferocity.
 As Gen. George S. Patton put it when he was telling his officers how to train soldiers for combat, you must school yourself to savagery.

-The only thing the matters when in comes to training to defend your life or the life of another is: will it work?
+The only thing that matters when it comes to training to defend your life or the life of another is: will it work?

 Lt.
 Col. Rex Applegate, a pioneer of hand-to-hand combat training in the United States armed forces during World War II, had a “test” for any technique, method or system.
 More a penetrating question than an actual defined test, it was simple: Will this work so that I can use it instinctively in vital combat against an opponent who is determined to prevent me from doing so, and who is striving to eliminate me by fair means or foul?